chinmaymk/aikit/docs/examples/README.md

 # Examples

-Welcome to the AIKit cookbook!
-Here you'll find a collection of delicious recipes to get you started.
-Feel free to copy, paste, and modify to your heart's content.
-No need to credit the chef.
+Welcome to the AIKit snack bar—bite-sized snippets you can copy-paste straight into your codebase.
+Each one runs with a single `npx tsx` and _zero_ extra dependencies.
+We won't tell anyone you didn't cook them yourself.

-## Running the Examples
+## Running the examples

 Before you can run these examples, you'll need to clone the repo and install the dependencies.